ChanChiChoi/guessTxtFileSeparator/README.md

 # guessTxtFileSeparator
-to guess the simple separator of each txt file. the setps as follow:
+to guess the simple separator of each txt file.\n the setps as follow:\n
   1 - read the first 10 lines
   2 - filter the empty lines
   3 - replace the '[0-9a-zA-Z\_]' into '@'